Metacognitive Training (MCT) for Psychosis

 If you like MCT for psychosis, don’t miss our other treatment packages on MCT for borderline personality disorder, depression, and obsessive-compulsive disorder.
-Two recent meta-analyses reporting a significant overall effect of MCT for positive symptoms, delusions, and acceptance of the intervention can be found here.
+Recent meta-analyses reporting a significant overall effect of MCT for positive symptoms, delusions, and acceptance of the intervention can be found below.
 In the framework of our open source initative, you can now also personalize MCT and create your own slides.
+If you want to learn about our online training showing you how to facilitate MCT, please click here.

 Introduction (taken and adapted from the manual)